viebel/klipse/README.md

 The following data attributes are supported on a klipse snippet DOM element:

 * `data-static-fns`: (default `false`) set to true for using [static dispatch](http://blog.klipse.tech/clojurescript/2016/04/13/static-fns.html)
 * `data-external-libs`: comma separated list of github repositories to resolve dependencies: you need to provide the full list of dependencies (including the dependencies of dependencies recursively).
-See for instance [Lambda Caclulus with clojure and Klipse](http://blog.klipse.tech/lambda/2016/07/24/lambda-calculus-2.html)
+See for instance [Lambda Calculus with clojure and Klipse](http://blog.klipse.tech/lambda/2016/07/24/lambda-calculus-2.html)
 * `data-print-length`: (default 1000) max number of items in collections to display - useful to prevent browser stuck when evaluating infinite sequences like `(range)`
 * `data-beautify-strings`: (default false) when evaluation result is a string - display the "interior" of the string without escaping the quotes.
-* `data-verbose`: (default false) passed to boostrapped `eval` and `compile` `:verbose` opts
+* `data-verbose`: (default false) passed to bootstrapped `eval` and `compile` `:verbose` opts
 * `data-max-eval-duration`: (default 1000) max number of milliseconds the snippet code is allowed to run synchronously before being interrupted.
 * `data-compile-display-guard`: (default false) when true, display the anti-starvation code inside result of compilation